-GASB Statement No. 72, Fair Value Measurement and Applications (GASB No. 72) addresses accounting and financial reporting issues related to fair value measurements.
-The definition of fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-This statement provides guidance for determining a fair value measurement for financial reporting purposes.
-This statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
-The requirements of this statement are effective for financial statements beginning after June 15, 2015.
-Earlier application is encouraged.
+Recently adopted accounting pronouncements: Effective July 1, 2015, the OSAG implemented GASB Statement No. 72, Fair Value Measurement and Application - GASB No. 72 was issued in February 2015, and addresses issues related to fair value measurements.
+This Statement provides guidance for determining a fair value measurement for financial reporting purposes.
+This Statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
+See Note 2 for expanded disclosures.

-GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments (GASB No. 76) identifies-in the context of the current governmental financial reporting environment-the hierarchy of generally accepted accounting principles (GAAP).
+Effective July 1, 2015, the OSAG implemented GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments - GASB No. 76 was issued in June 2015, and was issued to identify the context of the current governmental financial reporting environment-the hierarchy of generally accepted accounting principles (GAAP).
 The "GAAP hierarchy" consists of the sources of accounting principles used to prepare financial statements of state and local governmental entities in conformity with GAAP and the framework for selecting those principles.
-This statement reduces the GAAP hierarchy to two categories of authoritative GAAP and addresses the use of authoritative and nonauthoritative literature in the event that the accounting treatment for a transaction or other event is not specified within a source of authoritative GAAP.
-This statement supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2015, and should be applied retroactively.
-Earlier application is permitted.
+This Statement reduces the GAAP hierarchy to two categories of authoritative GAAP and addresses the use of authoritative and nonauthoritative literature in the event that the accounting treatment for a transaction or other event is not specified within a source of authoritative GAAP.
+This Statement supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.